Beyond Ideology: A Bipartisan Approach for Education Reform

-Grit and the Psychology of High Achievers
+Grit and the Psychology of Success

 In recent years, educators have been increasingly focused fostering non-cognitive skills, like grit and resilience.
 Research tells us that character matters, but we haven’t yet figured out a reliable way to teach these skills.
 This panel will concentrate on stories of achievement in the face of incredibly challenging circumstances.
 We’ll explore non-traditional paths and examine the characteristics and support systems that lead to success in the face of adversity.